- Hardcover: 256 pages

 “[Narrator] Émile remarks on parallels to King Lear repeatedly, but there is much more to unpack here.
 The issue of racism is woven throughout, as are regional problems such as access to Barbados’s beaches and poverty in Jamaica’s Tivoli Gardens.
 This is also a celebration of the arts, culture, and natural beauty of the islands.
 Shakespeare’s work is a tragedy, but for Émile ‘the future shimmers before [him] full of wondrous possibilities.’
 Nunez treats her source material with a deft touch, making this story impressive in its own right.” —Publishers Weekly

-Now Lila Knows is a gripping story that explores our obligation to act when confronted with the unfair treatment of fellow human beings.
-A page-turner with universal resonance, this novel will leave readers rethinking the meaning of love and empathy.
+Now Lila Knows is a gripping story that explores our obligation to act when confronted with hatred and prejudice.
+A page-turner with universal resonance, this novel will leave readers rethinking the meaning of love, empathy, and even humanity.

 Listen to Elizabeth Nunez discuss Now Lila Knows on The Black Eskimo Podcast and Diverse Voices Book Review.